 It’s another tongueless hiking shoe, which means it’s super comfortable, perhaps even the most comfortable on this list (at least straight out of the box).
 The cuff is soft and stretchy and provides a close-to-ankle fit that’ll keep larger-sized debris from getting down inside the shoe.
 This trait is a huge plus for a hiking shoe because, without a tall cuff, gravel and dirt can easily sneak in and make trouble for your feet.

 Sole: Vibram XS Trek Evo

 A year after the release of the full-size Forge, Tecnica brought its custom heat molding to the hiking shoe category with the low-cut Plasma.
 The process is entirely the same: there are two rounds of heat molding, one for the insole and a second for the upper.
 It uses the same machine, which is available at retailers where the shoes are sold, and takes less than 30 minutes.
-(While the Plasma is not the most expensive shoe in this guide, the real step-up is this extra step involved in getting it.)
 As with the Forge, the result is a hiking shoe that fits immediately — no break-in period.